KislakCenter/digital-beehive/_alpha1/alpha_0213.md

 thumbnail: https://stacks.stanford.edu/image/iiif/ps974xt6740/1607_0446/402,4442,600,180/250,/0/default.jpg
 label: Death
 location: "<a href='/digital-beehive/toc/toc1_437/'>Full Page</a>"
-issue: The entry continues onto the next page.
+issue: This entry continues this topic on the following page of the Alvearium as Death, continued.
 also_in_entry:
 order: '212'
 layout: alpha_item